-2.6 Security and Closed Circuit Television (CCTV) and Protective Screens
+2.6 Security and Closed Circuit Television (CCTV) and Protective Screens is evidence that attacks and incidents involving taxi drivers are sadly becoming more common.
+The main areas of concern are:

 2.6.1 The hackney carriage and private hire trade provide a valuable public service, especially late at night when other forms of public transport are no longer available.
+Security for drivers and passengers is of paramount importance.
+Across the UK there